 We are excited that these dynamic volunteers have chosen to join our team.
 For more information about Assistance League of Flintridge, call (818) 790-1328 or email us at firstname.lastname@example.org.

 Thank you for your interest in Assistance League® of Flintridge membership.

 Assistance League of Flintridge welcomes new members at any time throughout the year.
 After individual training, new members may choose their level of commitment and step in to participate in ALF philanthropic programs, activities, and Bargain Box staffing.

 You may submit your application at any time.
 You will be contacted by the Membership Chairman to explain the ALF organization and membership commitments.

 For additional membership information, please contact our chapter by phone 818-790-1328 or email our Membership Chairman at email@example.com

 4607 Oakwood Avenue, La Cañada Flintridge, CA 91011

-or scan and email to:
+or scan and/or save as PDF and email to: